dra2020/rdapy/docs/partisan.md

 # Partisan

-You can compute a full complement of partisan analytics for a set of districts all at once, described next, or you can compute them individually, described in the subsequent sections.
+You can compute a full complement of partisan analytics for a set of districts all at once, described next, or you can compute individual metrics, described in the subsequent sections.

 ## Partisan Analytics for a Set of Districts

-To calculate everything for a statewide vote share and vote shares by district:
+To calculate all partisan analytics for a statewide two-party vote share and two-party vote shares by district:

 ```python
 def calc_partisan_metrics(Vf: float, Vf_array: list[float]) -> dict: